Convergence of a robust deep FBSDE method for stochastic control: Numerical experiments

-Here, we consider a non-linear control problem with interesting dynamics.
-It has unstable equilibrium points at the even integers and stable equilibrium points at the odd integers.
-The problem has been chosen to mimic the unstable problems that are commonly considered in control, such as with inverted pendulums.
+Finally, we consider a control problem with non-linear coefficients in the state equation and quadratic coefficients in the cost functional.
+It has stable and unstable equilibrium points at the odd and even integers, respectively.
+The problem has been chosen to mimic the unstable problems that are commonly considered in control, such as inverted pendulums.